um-grex/grex-docs/content/english/software/containers.md

 ### Podman with GPUs
 ---

-Use the __-\-device=nvidia.com/gpu=all__ flag when running a podman container.
-Naturally, you should be on a node that has a GPU.
+Use the __-\-device=nvidia.com/gpu=all__ flag to the _podman_ command when running a podman container that needs GPU hardware.
+Naturally, your job should be on a node that has a GPU to use GPUs .
+Check out our [Running Jobs](running-jobs/slurm-partitions) documentation to find out which partitions have the GPU hardware.
 NVIDIA provides many pre-built Docker container images on their [NGC Cloud](https://ngc.nvidia.com/), together with instructions on how to pull and run them.
+Many software developers also put images to various container registries, such as DockerHub or Quay.io, or distribute the sources of containers along with Dockerfiles; all these can be used, but "your mileage may vary".
 Podman would usually run Docker containers without changes to the command line parameters.
+It is a good idea to run a test job for a given container and use __nvidia-smi__ command on the node the job runs on to check whether the image is actually able to utilize the GPU(s).

 ---